ScreenAgent for Windows

 Install ScreenAgent on computers to record or monitor activity on an agent's screen during an interaction.
 ScreenAgent runs in the background and automatically records according to the recording policies (see CXone Recording).
 Supervisors and evaluators can also monitor an agent’s activity during an interaction (see Manage Agents).

-You can install ScreenAgent on agents' computers, or in a virtual desktop infrastructure (VDI) environment:
+You can install ScreenAgent on agents' computers, or in a virtual desktop infrastructure (VDI) environment.
+Supported VDIs include:

 -